-Rand McNally preloads the car GPS with 10 million points of interest – the most in the industry.
-These points of interest include gas stations, hotels, restaurants, stores, museums and other places, ensuring you are never stuck driving around aimlessly in an unfamiliar place.
-You can also quickly add and save your own favorite destinations into the system and access them whenever you need to travel there.
-If your commute needs to include multiple stops along the way, you can program them in – or even one at the last minute while driving – and it will automatically sort them into order by distance and navigate you to each in the most efficient route.
+Rand McNally preloads the OverDryve 7 Pro with an impressive 10 million points of interest, taking in gas stations, hotels, restaurants, stores, museums and other noteworthy landmarks.
+Adding and saving your own favorite destinations into the system is quick and simple, and you can program multiple stops along the way – and add them in while driving – with the system automatically sorting them into order by distance and taking you to each via the best route.

-The GPS runs OverDryve OS, its native platform.
-One of the bonuses of such a powerful native operating system is that it affords you all sorts of capabilities beyond GPS navigation.
-Once you detach the device from its magnetic mount, you can use it as a regular everyday tablet.
-It is Wi-Fi capable and allows you to take pictures as well as download and play music, podcasts, audiobooks and games.
+It's Wi-Fi capable and allows you to take pictures, as well as download and play music, podcasts, audiobooks and games.
 The platform is compatible with both Android and iOS and can even pair with additional accessories, like Rand McNally’s tire pressure monitoring system and wireless backup camera.

 Rand McNally OverDryve 7 Pro review: Design

 The Rand McNally OverDryve 7 Pro might be a little bulkier than most car GPS devices, but it still retains a clean, modern design.
 The large 8-inch capacitive touchscreen display has a 1280 x 800 resolution, making it one of the best in the market, to ensure that everything is crystal clear and you won't get eye strain keeping track of where you're going.
 The menu navigation is intuitive and simple to grasp, while the GPS connects to its mount via magnets, so it’s always securely in place but still easy to remove.